napari/island-dispatch/source/blog/triangulation_summary.md

 But even same performance with memory safety is a big win.
 Especially when we meet memory problems in C++ code because of floating point errors.
 Current error is much more readable than segmentation fault.

+For me, the debugging tools for rust are still slightly worse than C++ one.

+## Future notes

+* Start from writing benchmark, instead of custom scripts, it will speedup the process of writing code and testing it.
+* It will be best to have a core-dev funded for reviewing PRs, as early review allow to save time.
+* Works with multiple PR is muche better than one big PR.
+It speedup the review process.
+But require better planning to avoid bottleneck.
+* LLM are better and better in initial review of code.
+Not all its comments are correct, but it is good starting point.
+LLM works bad with huge PRs, so it is the next argument to work on smaller PRs.